Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

-A dislocated shoulder is a traumatic and painful shoulder injury requiring immediate medical attention as well as a full rehabilitation program if the athlete is to avoid re-injuring the shoulder.
+A dislocated shoulder is a traumatic and painful injury requiring immediate medical attention.
+A full rehabilitation program is essential if the athlete is to avoid re-injuring the shoulder.

-A dislocated shoulder can be either posterior where the head of the upper arm bone or humerus dislocates out of the back of the joint or more commonly an anterior shoulder dislocation where it pops out forwards.
-We explain the symptoms, treatment, rehab and exercises for a shoulder dislocation.
+Shoulder dislocations are either posterior where the head of the upper arm bone or humerus dislocates out of the back of the joint or more commonly anterior where it pops out forwards.

 Shoulder dislocation is a very common traumatic injury across a wide range of sports.
-In most cases, the head of the humerus or upper arm bone is forced forwards when the arm is held out to the side and turned outwards or externally rotated and abducted.
-This is known as an anterior shoulder dislocation, which make up approximately 95% of all shoulder dislocations.
+In most cases, the head of the humerus or upper arm bone is forced forwards when the arm is held out to the side and turned outwards or to use technical language, externally rotated and abducted.
+This is known as an anterior shoulder dislocation, which make up approximately 95% of all injuries.

 Dislocations can also be posterior, inferior, superior or intra thoracic, although these are very rare and can cause a number of complications and extensive damage to surrounding structures such as muscles, tendons and nerves.
-Posterior are the second most common form of dislocation, although still only account for around 3% of shoulder dislocations.
-These can occur during epileptic seizures and when falling onto an outstretched hand.
+Posterior injuries are the second most common form of dislocation, although still only account for around 3% of shoulder dislocations.
+These can occur during epileptic seizures or when falling onto an outstretched hand.